The Care Act

 The first parts of the Act came into effect in April 2015.
-Although the remaining changes were due to come into force in April 2016, the government has announced that they are to be delayed until April 2020.
+Although the remaining changes were due to come into force in April 2016, the government announced that they are to be delayed until April 2020.

 If you need care, or look after someone who does, you’ll need to know how care is changing in the future and how it could affect you.
-You can find an overview below, or read our factsheet How to get care and support for more detailed information.

-- You will have a right to a free needs assessment from your council, even if it thinks your finances are too high or your needs are too low to qualify for help.
+- You have a right to a free needs assessment from your council, even if it thinks your finances are too high or your needs are too low to qualify for help.

-- If you get social care support, you will now have a right to request a personal budget if you’re not offered one.
+- If you get social care support, you now have a right to request a personal budget if you’re not offered one.
 This is a summary of how much the council thinks your care should cost.
 This might be useful if you want to pay for your own care.

 - If your needs assessment shows you don’t qualify for help from the council, they must advise you how the care system works and how to pay for your own care.
 So if you just need a hand with housework, for example, the council should assist you in finding this.